 Late Fees and Interest

-If you need assistance with payment reminders, read our guide on how to ask for payment in an email.
+If you need assistance with payment reminders, read our guide on asking for payment via email.
 We also included three professional templates that you can use—with one being for when payment is past due.

 Frequently Asked Questions (FAQs)